JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 # KERNEL MEAN EMBEDDING

-*Welcome to my first-ever blog post!
-No better way to start off than with an attempt to explain Kernel Mean Embedding.
+*This post about Kernel Mean Embedding is an excerpt from my thesis on using Kernel Mean Embedding to predict Pharmaceutical granules' size, changed slightly to fit a more broader audience.
 This post should be accessible to as many people from different sorts of backgrounds as possible.
 Don't let the theory scare you as this will become much clearer with the toy examples.
-This post is an adapted part of my thesis (language style, some parts left out, ...).
 These examples are written in Julia, which many of you won't be familiar with.
 However, Julia's code is very easy to interpret!
-The outline of the theory is based on the review article of Kernel Mean Embedding by Muandet et al. Finally, the Pluto notebooks can be found on my Github and all of my sources are referenced at the bottom of this page.*
+The outline of the theory is based on the review article of Kernel Mean Embedding by Muandet et al. Finally, the Pluto notebooks can be found on my Github and all of my sources are referenced at the bottom of this page.
+I also hope to upload my thesis' version of this part somewhere in July.
+Enjoy!*

 \toc